ds-raw/People-Tracking-Alert/README.md

 ### 🚶‍♀️ Multi-Object Tracking with BoT-SORT 🔄

-Currently, the tracking system uses a distance-based method to assign unique IDs to people.
-However, for a more advanced solution, **BoT-SORT** can be integrated 🛠️.
-BoT-SORT combines motion and appearance data, delivering more robust tracking in complex scenes with multiple moving objects.
+The system uses BoT-SORT to track multiple people effectively.
+This advanced algorithm blends motion and appearance data for superior performance, ensuring accurate tracking even with complex scenes or occlusions 🛠️.

 ---

 💡 **Future Enhancements**:
-- Integration with **BoT-SORT** for more accurate multi-object tracking.
-- Adding an adjustable **alert threshold** to fine-tune how long a person must stay in the region before sending an alert.
 - Real-time **notifications via multiple platforms**, including SMS and email 📧.